UsabilityEngineering/readerhub/phaseIII/README.md

 ## Introduction

-During this phase, we worked on actually testing our prototype.
+During this phase, we worked on testing our prototype.
 We had five people perform a variety of tasks that allowed us to evaluate the features that we had implemented.
 Through this process, we were able to identify what was working and what needed to be improved regarding the interaction as well as the actual design of the prototype.

 ## Methods

 We approached our user test with the goal of testing how easy the prototype is to navigate and operate.
 We wanted the participants to only use our prototype during the user test.
 We had the participants in the user test run through 6 tasks we thought were the most important to move forward in our project.
 In each task, we recorded their workflow to complete the task as milestones on each task we thought were important.
 We asked the participants to use the think-aloud protocol so that we can get more accurate data about their difficulties and concerns with the site.
-Before testing the participants, we asked them some background questions.
+Before starting the test, we asked the participants some background question:

 * What is your age?
 * Do you enjoy reading books?